cylab/awssdk-dynamodb-kotlin-dsl/README.md

 Everything is inlined, so performance impact should be negligible.

-**CAUTION:** This is very much work in progress and might not work as expected or at all.
 Feel free to try it out and give feedback at the generator project (see above)

 All Builders of the SDK are wrapped in Kotlin style DSLs.
-Use buildXXX { } everytime you would use XXX.builder() e.g.
+So instead of using e.g. DynamoDbClient.builder(), you can just use the lower case type name as function:

-    buildDynamoDbClient {
+    dynamoDbClient {
     }

 builder functions are exposed as properties inside the DSL block like:

-    val client = buildDynamoDbClient {
+    val client = dynamoDbClient {
       region = Region.EU_CENTRAL_1
     }

-if for some reason, a buildXXXX DSL function isn't (yet) available, you can just use the plain old java style builder instead:
+if for some reason, a lower case builder DSL function isn't (yet) available, you can just use the plain old java style builder instead:

-    val client = buildDynamoDbClient {
+    val client = dynamoDbClient {
       region = Region.EU_CENTRAL_1
       credentialsProvider = DefaultCredentialsProvider.builder().build()
     }

 or if something is missing, access the internal builder instance as a workaround:

-    val client = buildDynamoDbClient {
+    val client = dynamoDbClient {
       region = Region.EU_CENTRAL_1
       @Suppress("DEPRECATION")
       builder.enableEndpointDiscovery()